Nit31/MathAgent/experiments/README.md

 ### Model testing and Results

-The models were tested on a sample of the **GSM8K** dataset, which consists of mathematical problems and their corresponding solutions.
-The testing was conducted using a random seed value of 42, and a zero-shot prompting approach was employed.
-The **Gemma** and **Mistral** models were executed locally and functioned satisfactorily for a limited duration.
+The models were tested on a dataset of 100 random samples from the **GSM8K** test dataset, which consists of mathematical problems and their corresponding solutions.
+The testing was conducted using a random seed value of 42 to always use the same random sample, and a zero-shot prompting approach was employed.
+The **Gemma** and **Mistral** models were executed locally and and they didn't show very good results.
 In contrast, the **OpenAI** model demonstrated exceptionally rapid performance during the testing phase.
 Here are the obtained results:

 | Model   | Precision |
 |---------|----------|